t-b/inferno/docs/README.md

 (V,A, etc).
 Note also that IC and VC are in fact specified by checking the Mode setting for a headstage, however since there is no overlap of keys we keep them in [STATE TO UNITS].

-Button Offsets.
-In gui.py it is possible to modify the button offsets.
-Inferno is currently configured using the default Clampex UI arrangment, but if you have modified your settings then those button offsets will be wrong and you should return the Clampex GUI to the default settings (as seen above).
-All offsets are from the top left corner of the window in units of pixels.

 Usage
 -----